What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

+As long there are ``sufficiently many'' two-valued states---to be more precise, as long as there is a separating set of two-valued states~(Theorem~0 in \cite{kochen1})--a canonical partition logic can be extracted from this set (modulo permutations) by an ``inverse construction''~\cite{svozil-2001-eua,svozil-2008-ql}: because of admissibility constraints SAD1-SAD3 (cf. Section~\ref{2017-b-admissability}) every two-valued state has exactly one entry ``1'' per context, and all others ``0'', by including the index $i$ of the $i$'th measure $v_i$ in a subset of all indices of measures which acquire the value ``1'' on a particular atom one obtains a subset representation for that atom which is an element of the partition of the index set.
+This amounts to enumerating the set of all two-valued states as in Table~\ref{2017-b-t-fireflytvs} and searching its columns for entries ``1'': in the firefly gadget case~\mbox{\cite{dvur-pul-svo,svozil-2008-ql}}, this~results in a canonical partition logic (modulo permutations) of

-These two-valued states induce~\cite{svozil-2001-eua} a partition logic realization~\cite{dvur-pul-svo,svozil-2008-ql} $ \{ \{\{1\}, \{2,3\}, \{4,5\}\}, \{\{1\}, \{2,5\}, \{3,4\}\} \}$ which in turn induce all classical probability distributions, as depicted in Fig.~\ref{2012-ql-f-ffprobs}.
-No representation in $\mathbb{R}^3$ is given here; but this is straightforward (just two orthogonal tripods with one identcal leg), or can be read off from logics containing more such intertwined fireflies; such as in Fig.~\ref{2015-s-f6}.
+This canonical partition, in turn, induces all classical probability distributions, as enumerated in~(Figure~12.4 in \cite{svozil-2016-pu-book}).

+Lov\'asz~\cite{lovasz-79,lovasz-89} defined a faithful orthogonal representation~\cite{Portillo-2015} of a graph in some finite-dimensional Hilbert space by identifying vertices with vectors, and adjacency with orthogonality.
+No faithful orthogonal representation of the firefly gadget in $\mathbb{R}^3$ is given here, but it is straightforward--just two orthogonal tripods with one identical leg will do (or can be read off from logics containing more such intertwined fireflies).